agdworth/core_curriculum/README.txt

 Some curriculum areas are likely unsuited to text-only flashcards (Imaging comes to mind) so these areas may be skipped.

+The golden rule in writing these flashcards is write the question once and only once!
+You can edit the answers as much as you like but leave the questions alone.
+Otherwise, when you import the cards you'll lose the study history on that card.

 Cards are to be in comma separated value (csv) format.
 You'll need to save these in something other than Microsoft Excel, as it doesn't play nicely with Anki.